03 — The Grey Screen

 - ROM: only 28% used (plenty of code/data space)

-The GBA is a system where RAM is measured in bytes and every kilobyte is precious.
-The grey screen taught me to respect that.
+The GBA is a machine where RAM comes in bytes and every kilobyte earns its keep.

 A Note on Debugging

 GBA debugging is brutal.
-There’s no stdout, no debugger (in most setups), no crash logs.
-When something goes wrong, you get:
+No stdout.
+No debugger in most setups.
+No crash logs.
+When something goes wrong:

 - Grey screen (stack overflow, bad jump)